William Calley

-William Laws Calley Jr. (born June 8, 1943) is a former United States Army officer and war criminal convicted by court-martial for the murder of 22 unarmed South Vietnamese civilians in the Mỹ Lai massacre on March 16, 1968, during the Vietnam War.
+William Laws Calley Jr. (June 8, 1943 – April 28, 2024) was a United States Army officer convicted by court-martial of the murder of 22 unarmed South Vietnamese civilians in the My Lai massacre on March 16, 1968, during the Vietnam War.
 Calley was released to house arrest under orders by President Richard Nixon three days after his conviction.
-A new trial was ordered by the United States Court of Appeals for the Fifth Circuit but that ruling was overturned by the Supreme Court.
-Calley served three years of house arrest for the murders.
-Public opinion about Calley was divided.
+The United States District Court for the Middle District of Georgia granted him a new trial, but that ruling was overturned by the United States Court of Appeals for the Fifth Circuit.
+His initial life sentence having been modified to a term of 20 years and then further reduced to ten, Calley ultimately served three years of house arrest for the murders.
+Public opinion at the time about Calley was divided.
+After his dismissal from the U.S. Army and release from confinement, Calley avoided public attention.

+After living in his native Florida for more than fifty years, Calley died on April 28, 2024 at the age of 80.
+His death went publicly unnoticed for three months until it was discovered in public records.

 Early life and education

-Calley was born in Miami, Florida.
+Calley was born on June 8, 1943, in Miami, Florida.
 His father, William Laws Calley Sr., was a United States Navy veteran of World War II.
 Calley Jr. graduated from Miami Edison High School in Miami and then attended Palm Beach Junior College in 1963.
-He dropped out in 1964.
+He dropped out in 1964, having failed a majority of his classes.

-Calley then had a variety of jobs before enlistment, including as a bellhop, dishwasher, salesman, insurance appraiser, and train conductor.
+Calley then had a variety of jobs before his U.S. Army career, including as a bellhop, dishwasher, salesman, insurance appraiser, and train conductor.

 Career

-Calley underwent eight weeks of basic combat training at Fort Bliss, Texas, followed by eight weeks of advanced individual training as a company clerk at Fort Lewis, Washington.
+Calley enlisted in the U.S. Army on July 26, 1966, and underwent eight weeks of basic combat training at Fort Bliss, Texas, followed by eight weeks of advanced individual training as a company clerk at Fort Lewis, Washington.
 Having scored high enough on his Armed Forces Qualification tests, he applied for and was accepted into Officer Candidate School (OCS).